flenniken/statictea/docs/messages.md

-    "A case condition is not the same type as the main condition.", ## wCaseTypeMismatch "Expected an even number of cases, got $1 list items.", ## wNotEvenCases "The list values must be all strings.", ## wNotAllStrings "You cannot reassign a tea variable.", ## wTeaVariableExists "You can only append to a list, got $1.", ## wAppendToList "You cannot append to a tea variable.", ## wAppendToTeaVar "Duplicate json variable \'$1\' skipped.", ## wDuplicateVar
+    "A case condition is not the same type as the main condition.", ## wCaseTypeMismatch "Expected an even number of cases, got $1 list items.", ## wNotEvenCases "The list values must be all strings.", ## wNotAllStrings "You cannot reassign a variable.", ## wTeaVariableExists "You can only append to a list, got $1.", ## wAppendToList "You cannot append to a tea variable.", ## wAppendToTeaVar "Duplicate json variable \'$1\' skipped.", ## wDuplicateVar